hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/02c-Multimedia.md

 #### Knowledge check 2.3.1

-What is the name of the element we must include inside a `<video>` element, in order to display captions and subtitles?
-Just type the name of the element, without < or > characters.
+1. What is the name of the element we must include inside a `<video>` element, in order to display captions and subtitles?
+Just type the name of the element, without &lt; or &gt; characters.

+  Ans: track<br>
+  Explanation: One or more `<track>` elements can be used.